 - Pul Biber/Aleppo Pepper

 Disclaimer: In our posts, we simply offer general information.
-It cannot be considered as an alternative to authorized medical observation.
+It cannot be considered an alternative to authorized medical observation.

 You are advised to refer to a medical doctor for further suggestions.